-Some used car dealers act as the financing company, providing the funds for your car loan.
-In general, you’ll want to avoid these Buy Here, Pay Here dealerships, as they tend to charge the highest interest rates in the car business.
+Some used car dealers act as both the seller and the financing company, providing the funds for your auto loan.
+In general, you’ll want to avoid these “Buy Here, Pay Here” dealerships, as they tend to charge the highest interest rates in the auto business.
 Their lending policies, practices, and auto loan rates can put consumers in debt traps that are difficult to escape from.

-Having a pre-approved financing deal in place before you go to the dealer gives them something they have to beat to earn your business.
-You may end up getting your auto loan through the dealer, but if you’re not pre-qualified for a loan amount that covers your purchase, you’ll face pressure to accept whatever loan deal they offer you.
+Having a pre-approved financing deal in place before you go to the dealer gives them something they have to beat if they want to earn your business.
+You may end up getting your auto loan through the dealer after all, but if you’re not pre-qualified for a loan amount that covers your purchase, you’ll face pressure to accept whatever loan deal they offer you.